v-eenay/tournament-tracker/Database/README.md

 ### Next Steps

-1.  **Review and Refine:** Conduct a final review of all stored procedures for correctness, efficiency, and adherence to best practices.
+1.  **Continuous Review:** Periodically review stored procedures for optimization opportunities as the application evolves.
-2.  **Data Seeding:** Scripts for seeding initial/test data (`SeedData.sql`) are provided.
-Execute this script after the main `TournamentTracker.sql` if you need sample data.
+2.  **Data Management:** Ensure data integrity and backup strategies are in place for production deployment.
-3.  **Integration Testing:** With the `SqlConnector` in `TrackerLibrary` now complete, rigorously test that all stored procedures work as expected when called from the data access layer.
+3.  **Advanced Queries:** Consider adding more complex stored procedures for reporting or advanced data analysis if required by future features.

 ## Setup Instructions